-All applicants need to be 18 years or older at the time the programme begins.
+Except in exceptional circumstances, all applicants need to be 18 years or older at the time the programme begins

-All applicants under the age of 21 must provide evidence of a minimum of 64 tariff points (2017/18 entry) and must have at least two A-levels or an equivalent level three qualification such as a National Diploma or Baccalaureate / International Baccalaureate.
+Applicants under the age of 21.
+Must provide evidence of a minimum of 64 tariff points (2018/19 entry) or an equivalent level three qualification such as a National Diploma or Baccalaureate / International Baccalaureate.
 If you need more information visit the UCAS Tariff Table.

 International qualification holders.
 MetFilm School welcomes applications from international students, and has a diverse student body.
 Applicants should check that the qualifications they hold are recognised in the UK.
 UK NARIC is the UK’s national agency responsible for providing qualification information to individuals from outside of the UK who wish to work, study or train within the UK.
 Applicants with overseas qualifications can contact UK NARIC on tel: +44 (0)871 330 7033.
 We recommend applicants who are unsure if their qualifications meet the academic criteria submit their application and we will then be able to make a full assessment.

 January 15.
 UCAS Application Deadline

 This is the most important deadline for students to be aware of.
-If we have not received your application by this date, then your application will have equal consideration to earlier applications.
-Your application will still be considered in the below options but we recommend you submit your application by this date.
-This is because the majority of our places are allocated at this point.
+If we have not received your application by this date, then we cannot guarantee your application will have equal consideration to earlier applications.
+Your application will still be considered in the below options, but we recommend you submit your application by this date.
+This is because the majority of our places are allocated by this point.